mischa78/boxroom/README.md

 Thanks to [Rob Halff](https://github.com/rhalff) and [Marcus Ilgner](https://github.com/milgner) Boxroom is now available in Dutch and German.

-To use Boxroom in Dutch, open `config/application.rb` and uncomment this line:
+English is the default.
+To change the language, open `config/application.rb` and change the following line:

+    config.i18n.default_locale = :en

+to:

-    # config.i18n.default_locale = :nl
+    config.i18n.default_locale = :nl # Dutch

-To use Boxroom in German, add the following line to `config/application.rb`:
+or:

-    config.i18n.default_locale = :de
+    config.i18n.default_locale = :de # German

 It would be great to have many more languages.
 I am waiting for your pull requests! ;-)